 - Why, you might ask, am I writing my own OAH round-up?
 Where is Classy Claude, my intrepid conference reporter?
 Well, he was there too, but he was throwing a party on Saturday night as well as serving as my host in San Francisco, and there’s only so much one man can do in a weekend.

-12 Responses to “Wednesday round-up: What I saw at the OAH”
+12 thoughts on “Wednesday round-up: What I saw at the OAH”